aantron/ocaml.org/data/planet/mega-nerd/fp-syd-29.md

 Our second presenter for the evening was
 	<a href="http://seanseefried.com/">
 	Sean Seefried</a>
-on the subject of the <i>&quot;The Expression Problem&quot;</i>, in Haskell.
+on the subject of the <i>"The Expression Problem"</i>, in Haskell.
 In Sean's paper (with Manuel M. T. Chakravarty),
 	<a href="http://www.cse.unsw.edu.au/~chak/papers/exp-problem.pdf">
-	<i>&quot;Solving the expression problem with true separate compilation&quot;</i></a>
+	<i>"Solving the expression problem with true separate compilation"</i></a>
 he describes the expression problem as:
 </p>

 <blockquote><i>
-&quot;the difficulty of extending the variants and methods on a data type without modifying existing code and while respecting separate compilation&quot;
+"the difficulty of extending the variants and methods on a data type without modifying existing code and while respecting separate compilation"
 </i></blockquote>

 <p>